fderyckel/ifitwala_ed_documentation/ifitwala_ed_documentation/www/docs/user/manual/en/education-settings/03_academic-term.md

 > Home > School Settings > Academic Term

-Usually, holidays are separating 2 academic terms.
+Usually, report cards (based on [assessments](/docs/user/manual/en/assessment/index.html)) and [holidays](/docs/user/manual/en/education-settings/04_school-calendar) are separating 2 academic terms.
 Although start and end of academic term are not mandatory fields, we do strongly encourage to set up dates for these 2 fields to ensure the integrity of your data.
 Many validation rules in other documents are based on these dates.

 ## 1. How does it look like?
 List View